slott56/building-skills-oo-design-book/source/craps/outcome.rst

 This leaves us with the Pass Line and Don't Pass Line odds bet, which also depend on the point rolled.
 In this case, the bets are effectively moved to a specific numbered box.
 In a casino, a large, white, "on" token in placed in the box.
-The effect is that same as if the house had moved all the Pass Line bets.
+The effect is the same as if the house had moved all the Pass Line bets.
 The odds bet, while physically behind the Pass Line, is effectively in the box identified by the point.
 Again, the bet is moved from the 1:1 Pass Line to one of the six numbered boxes;